Extremal Fitting Problems for Conjunctive Queries: The Case of Tree CQs

 \item if $\langle i \rangle s' \in S$, then $x \cdot i$ is defined and there is a node $y \cdot j \in T_r$ such that $r(y \cdot j)=(x \cdot i,s')$;

 \item if $[i]s' \in S$ and $x \cdot i$ is defined and a node in $T$, then there is a node $y \cdot j \in T_r$ such that $r(y \cdot j)=(x \cdot i,s')$.

 \end{enumerate}

 \end{enumerate} We say that $(T_r,r)$ is \emph{accepting} if on all infinite paths $\varepsilon = y_1 y_2 \cdots$ in $T_r$, the maximum priority that appears infinitely often is even.
-A finite $\Gamma$-labeled $m$-ary tree $(T,L)$ is \emph{accepted} by $\mathfrak{A}$ if there is an accepting run of $\mathfrak{A}$ on $(T,L)$.
-We use $L(\mathfrak{A})$ to denote the set of all finite $\Gamma$-labeled $m$-ary trees accepted by $\mathfrak{A}$. \end{definition} We remark that most of our automata use the acceptance condition in a trivial way, that is, every state has priority 0 and thus every run is accepting.
-In fact, we shall typically remain silent about the acceptance condition, then meaning that every state has priority 0.
-But we shall also apply complementation to TWAPAs, which gives rise to other types of acceptance.
-The following properties of TWAPAs are well-known \cite{DBLP:journals/tcs/MullerS87,DBLP:conf/icalp/Vardi98}. \begin{theorem} ~\ where $\beta \in \Gamma$ is the symbol for an empty tape cell.
+A finite $\Sigma$-labeled $d$-ary tree $(T,Lab)$ is \emph{accepted} by $\mathfrak{A}$ if there is an accepting run of $\mathfrak{A}$ on $(T,Lab)$.
+We use $L(\mathfrak{A})$ to denote the set of all finite $\Sigma$-labeled $d$-ary trees accepted by $\mathfrak{A}$. \end{definition} We remark that most of the automata we are going to construct use the acceptance condition in a trivial way, that is, every state has priority 0 and thus every run is accepting.
+Note that this does \emph{not} imply that every input tree is accepted because the TWAPA encounter transitions to \mn{false}.
+Also, when we apply complementation to a TWAPA with a trivial acceptance condition, the acceptance condition of the resulting TWAPA is no longer trivial.
+The following properties of TWAPAs are well-known, see for instance~\cite{DBLP:journals/tcs/MullerS87,DBLP:conf/icalp/Vardi98}. \begin{theorem}[\cite{DBLP:journals/tcs/MullerS87,DBLP:conf/icalp/Vardi98}] \mbox{} \begin{enumerate}